-One way to avoid misunderstandings is to establish a structure in the beginning and a few rules, such as how often people can miss meetings, expectations for reading the book before gatherings, and even a timeline for the meetings.
+One way to avoid misunderstandings is to establish a structure in the beginning and a few rules.
+Discuss how often people can miss meetings, expectations for reading the book before gatherings and even a timeline for the meetings.
 Some groups like to build in 30 minutes of social time while everyone gathers and then set aside one hour or more to focus on the book.
 Others like to start the meeting with the book discussion and allow for socializing afterwards.

 If your discussions are stale or you are preparing to start your book club, try these ideas from LitLovers submitted to ILoveLibraries.org:

 - Try a literary game as an icebreaker, particularly if your members don’t know each other well.
-For example, have everyone name as many authors as they can whose last names (or books whose titles) begin with “D” or try warming up with charades based on favorite literary characters.
+For example, have everyone name as many authors as they can whose last names or book titles begin with a certain letter.
+Or try warming up with charades based on favorite literary characters.

-- Start with a general question — such as an overall reaction to the book or to name a favorite character or scene — and ask anyone in the group to comment.
+- Start with a general question and ask anyone in the group to comment.
+Ask about their overall reaction to the book or to name a favorite character or scene.

-- Bring in some type of visual or audio item related to the book, such as a map, photos, or music, to start the conversation or offer inspiration.
+- Bring in some type of visual or audio item related to the book.
+You could use a map, photos or music, to start the conversation or offer inspiration.

 - Have a quote or an idea from the book ready and ask members to comment on it.